 Church is not just on Sunday though.
 There are other services in midweek too.

-The way in to all our morning services is through the oak door on Dunottar Avenue.
+The way in to all our morning services is through the glazed oak door on Dunottar Avenue.

-The way in to our afternoon Messy Church and evening services is through the glass doors into the modern Centre by the car park.
+The way in to our afternoon Messy Church and evening services is through the fully glazed doors into the modern Centre by the car park.